The Complete Guide To Plant-Based Milk

 Research has shown that cow’s milk and other dairy products may not be ideal for protecting against cardiovascular diseases and conditions.
 According to a review of research published in the American Journal of Clinical Nutrition, replacing animal fat with plant-sourced fats may reduce cardiovascular risk.

 - Part of a balanced diet

 - Lower in calories than some cow’s milk

 - Pea protein is often added to plant milks to increase protein

 - Production is less harmful to the environment

 - Most plant milks are not a good source of protein

 - Plant milks aren’t a source of all amino acids like cow’s milk

 - Some varieties have added sugar and preservatives

 What’s the final take on plant-based milks?
 Whether you’re looking to address environmental concerns, skip out on dairy products for dietary reasons, or you just don’t like cow’s milk, there are more alternatives today than ever before.
 Though plant-based milks are considered healthier, if the ingredients include anything other than the plant source and water, you’re not getting the best nutrition your plant-based milk can provide.
 With JOI, you get all the taste and nourishment of the entire plant, without all of the additives many plant-based milk brands use.
-Try our almond or cashew plant base today!
+Try our almond, cashew, oat or hazelnut creamer plant bases today!